Why Take the Leap! ?

 These are the questions that drive my own purpose.

 This was the seed that took root through my work as Part-Time Faculty at Concordia University where I received the 2018 Engaged Scholar Award for my support in connecting student experiences with community needs.
+I also was awarded the 2019 President's Excellent in Teaching Award and the 2022 Concordia Council on Student Life (CCSL) Outstanding Contribution Award.

-The desire to connect students to experiences beyond the classroom to help them apply their learnings, discover what makes them tick, why they want to do they things they do started in 2013 when I accompanied groups of students yearly until 2017 to participate in an international case competition.
+The desire to connect students to experiences beyond the classroom to help them apply their learnings, discover what makes them tick, why they want to do the things they do started in 2013 when I accompanied groups of students yearly until 2017 to participate in an international case competition.

 The program helps participants determine what they want and why based on who they are.